prideout/book-webgl/README.md

   Enhance MultiContext demo with go-to-fullscreen

 # later

+- Remove 'js' from ColorGraph since it's broken

+- Make points draggable in PolygonTess since the instructions claim it's possible

+- Turntable: Spin inertia with physical mouse doesn't work.
+  I think we can implement something robust by computing an average velocity:
+  Keep around a small history of (time,spin,tilt) samples, taken during the drawHook.

 - Fix refresh issue in ThumbTest when checks are visible: COMMON.bindOptions should call GIZA.refresh (when paused, equiv to resume + pause) with all GIZA contexts.
 Perhaps this uses "GIZA.forEachGizaContext"